VIS4ROB-lab/mesh_based_mapping/README.md

 # Code & Dataset for mesh-based scene estimation
-This work is described in the paper "Real-Time Mesh-based Scene Estimation for Aerial Inspection", by Lucas Teixeira and Margarita Chli, published in IROS 2016 [[paper](http://ieeexplore.ieee.org/document/7759714/)].
+This work is described in the paper "Real-Time Mesh-based Scene Estimation for Aerial Inspection", by Lucas Teixeira and Margarita Chli, published in the Proceedings of the IEEE/RSJ Conference on Intelligent Robots and Systems (IROS) 2016 [[paper](http://ieeexplore.ieee.org/document/7759714/)].

-### Video
+Video:
 <a href="https://www.youtube.com/embed/LvmBjMvmZKA" target="_blank"><img src="http://img.youtube.com/vi/LvmBjMvmZKA/0.jpg"
 alt="Mesh" width="240" height="180" border="10" /></a>

-### Related Publication:
- If you use our Code or Datasets in a scientific work, please cite the following publication:
+If you use this Code or Datasets, please cite the relevant paper following publication:

- Lucas Teixeira and Margarita Chli, "Real-Time Mesh-based Scene Estimation for Aerial Inspection", in Proceedings of the IEEE/RSJ Conference on Intelligent Robots and Systems (IROS), 2016.

 ```
  @inproceedings{Teixeira:etal:IROS2016,